 The judging process will respect the wishes of both those who prefer to open and close doors and lids, move seats, etc., themselves and those who prefer the judges to do these things.
-An entrant's preferences in this matter must be declared at Unit 6 (Operations check and classification) if they prefer to open and close doors and lids, and other tasks themselves.
-They will receive a card with the letter "O" to place on the left-hand side of the dash before judging.
-In this case, the entrant or a representative must be present by the car at all times during the judging.
+An entrant's preferences in this matter must be declared at classification with the former receiving a card with an "O" on it; the latter receiving a card with a "J" on it.
+The card must be placed on the dashboard of the entry to indicate to the judges how they should respond.

+In the first case, the entrant or a representative must be present at the car at all times during the judging.
 The absence of the entrant or representative may result in a judging unit or units not being scored and the entrant receiving no points for that unit.

-Those who prefer that the judges perform these tasks shall leave keys in the ignition switch so that the judges may open lids, etc. Failure to leave keys may result in a judging unit or units not being scored and the entrant receiving no score for that unit.
+In the second case, the entrant shall leave keys in the ignition switch so that the judges may open lids, etc. Failure to leave keys may result in a judging unit or units not being scored and the entrant receiving no score for that unit.